Puck Guide

 Edit the configuration file and change the port numbers:

-Change ports to one above both, example 7779 & 7780
+Change ports to one above, example 30610 and open it

-nano /srv/puck/server2/config.json
+nano /srv/puck/server2/server_config.json

 Step 3: Set File Permissions